steltenpower/swipaLOD/README.md

 - There's a sort of optical parameter for how close nodes are to the screen, or how much smaller/lighter they are depicted
 - SPARQL-ing, or simplified filtering (only these graphs/vocabulaires) takes a view within the total set, aka temporarily hides a subset
 - When you select multiple nodes IN the screen, the surrounding nodes part of the shortest routes connecting the selected nodes will be appear the closest to the screen
+- It's actually already useful to show the number of hops to go fron 1 node to another
 # >> WARNING: below is a bit of an outdated mess <<